acforrester/HMDA.Historical/README.md

 The 1990-onwards HMDA data also provide detailed information of the financial instituions that reported HMDA data.
 These data are provided in two sources: the transmittal sheet (TS) and reporter panel (panel).
 These information sheets provide information on each HMDA respondent, such as the institution's office location, federal tax ID, and Federal Reserve `RSSD_ID`.
 These data help link the HMDA data to additional data sources, such as the Call Reports, Community Reinvestment Act (CRA) disclosure data, Summary of Deposits (SOD) branch location data, Small Business Administration 7(a) (SBA) lending data, etc.

-Table X. Census Tract Delineations by HMDA Reporting Year
+#### Table 2.
+Census Tract Delineations by HMDA Reporting Year
 | Reporting Year | Delineations |
 | :------------- | :----------- |
 | 1981-1993      | 1980 Census  |
 | 1994-2003      | 1990 Census  |
 | 2004-2006      | 2000 Census  |

-### Further Objectives and Discussion

-## References
+## Citation
+Please cite the data:

+Forrester, Andrew C. Historical Home Mortgage Disclosure Act (HMDA) Data.
+Ann Arbor, MI: Inter-university Consortium for Political and Social Research [distributor], 2021-10-10. [https://doi.org/10.3886/E151921V1](https://doi.org/10.3886/E151921V1)